MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

         - Enter a BGP IP address that isn't* part of your on-premises network where your CPE resides and is different from the **Local BGP address**.
     - **Bandwidth capacity (Mbps)**: Specify tunnel bandwidth.
 Available options are 250, 500, 750, and 1,000 Mbps.

-> [!TIP]
-> The details required to complete this tab can be complex, so this process is covered in detail in the [How to manage remote network device links](how-to-manage-remote-network-device-links.md).
+For more information about links, see the article, [How to manage remote network device links](how-to-manage-remote-network-device-links.md).

 1. Select the **Next** button to view the **Details** tab.
 Keep the default settings.
 1. Select the **Next** button to view the **Security** tab.